Present electoral system fated to fail: Dr Muhammad Tahir-ul-Qadri

 Dr Tahir-ul-Qadri said that the present system has failed to offer anything to the nation except inflation, dearness, energy crisis, clash among institutions, unemployment, neglect of social sector, corruption and overall national paralysis.
 He further said that those claiming to bring about change through the elections would not get anything except disappointment.

-Dr Tahir-ul-Qadri expressed these views while addressing a special meeting of MQI's Majlis-e-Shura, which was held in central secretariat of MQI in Lahore today.
+Dr Tahir-ul-Qadri expressed these views while addressing a special meeting of MQI's Majlis-e-Shura through video conferencing from Canada, which was held in central secretariat of MQI in Lahore today.
 More than 1500 office holders of different chapters of MQI attended the meeting.
 Faiz-ur-Rehman Durrani, Dr Raheeq Abbasi, Sheikh Zahid Fayyaz, Ahmad Nawaz Anjum, GM Malik, Raja Jamil Ajmal, Rana Fayyaz Ahmad, Altaf Hussain Gilani, Anwar Akhtar Advocate, Jawad Hamid, Rana Muhammad Idrees, Aqil Malik and others were also present on the occasion.

 Dr Tahir-ul-Qadri told the meeting that he was returning to Pakistan in November this year.
 He said that both the religious and secular political parties were part of the system.
 He made it clear that he did not want to change the Constitution or the state structure but the electoral system, which the political parties and privileged elite had erected for protection of their vested interests.